Table of Contents

 Think about it, if you're going to give this supplement to your dog every day for the remainder of their life, are all of these ingredients necessary?
 Our bodies, as well as our animals' bodies, work most optimally with an unprocessed, balanced diet.

-Though all of the active and inactive ingredients are not made apparent on all of the company’s websites, we could dig them up on the good old internet for comparison’s sake.
+Though all of the active and inactive ingredients are made apparent on only some of the company's websites, we could dig them up on the good old internet for comparison's sake.

 In general, fewer ingredients means more room for the stuff that matters.
 We don’t want to pump our kitties and pups full of preservatives and gluten when what they need is lubrication around their degenerating joints.
 It’s like wanting a salad but forcing yourself to eat a piece of cake first.
 Doesn’t make much sense.